 Adam Fivenson

-Senior Program Officer for Information Space Integrity, National Endowment for Democracy
+Senior Program Officer for Information Space Integrity, International Forum for Democratic Studies, National Endowment for Democracy

 Shuman Ghosemajumder